Fast online node labeling with graph subsampling: Introduction

 We then evaluate this method on two APPR downstream tasks, one supervised and one unsupervised.
 In online node labeling, future node labels are predicted using the revealed labels of the past; the APPR method is used here to solve a linear system, with a carefully tuned right-hand-side as motivated by the graph regularization method of \cite{belkin2004regularization}, and the relaxation method of \cite{rakhlin2012relax}.
 In unsupervised clustering, we use the APPR method to acquire an improved similarity matrix, which is then clustered using nearest neighbors.

 \paragraph{Contributions.} In this paper, we extend the work of \citep{andersen2006local,zhou2023fast} to graphs with unfavorable node degrees, using edge subsampling.
 We propose a simple approach: for a threshold $\bar q$, we identify all nodes with degree exceeding $\bar q$, and subsample their neighboring edges until they have $\leq \bar q$ neighbors.
 The remaining edges are reweighted such that the expected edge weights are held consistent.
-In offline graphs, sparsifications of this kind is $O(n)$ where $n$ is the number of nodes; however, the dependency on $n$ is removed when done online.
+In offline graphs, sparsifications of this kind require at least one full sweep through the graph, and grows with $n$, where $n$ is the number of nodes.
+However, online sparsification reduces this dependency on $n$, depending solely on the neighborhood structure of the query node.
 Our contributions are

 \begin{itemize}\itemsep 0pt \item We give a variance reduced subsampling APPR strategy which incrementally updates the primal variable (such as in iterative refinement), producing a stable higher-accuracy estimate for very little overhead. \item We give concentration bounds on the learning performance in offline sparsification, which are comparable to that of optimal sparsifiers in previous literature.